DexterCosmos/store_sales_db/README.md

 - **Queries**

- Please refer to the document titled ``Business Requirement.txt`` for detailed business requirements.
+    More query please refer to the document titled ``Business Requirement.txt`` for detailed business requirements.
 For the proposed solutions, kindly consult the ``store_sales_db.sql`` file.

  - Example Query:

     ```SQL
      WITH category_sales AS (
      SELECT year, category_of_goods, ROUND(SUM(sales)) AS total_sales